eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 Custom formatters are just JavaScript functions that receive a `results` object and optional `context` object as arguments and return a string as an output.
-In the custom formatter you'll make in this post, you'll just use the `results` argument.
+In the custom formatter you'll make in this post, you'll only use the `results` argument.
-The `results` argument contains array of all the ESLint results.
+The `results` argument contains an array of all the ESLint results.
 For more information, refer to the [results object documentation](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatters#the-result-object).

 In the `eslint-formatter-toml` directory, create a new file `formatter.js`.